 Bodyboarding is fun for all the family, but every year our lifeguards rescue thousands of people who get caught out.
 The most important advice is to always stay with your board as it will keep you above the water, even if you feel you are drifting out to sea.
 Your board will keep you afloat and make you much easier to spot if our lifeguards need to rescue you.

 Here’s a bit more information about the kit you should have and a few rules of the road…

 You’ll need the following kit to get started:

-Always wear one around the ankle of your back foot so you don't lose your board if you fall off!
+Always wear one, normally around the wrist or bicep, so you don't lose your board if you fall off!

 Apply this to the deck of your board to give you grip.

 These are vital when bodyboarding to help you catch waves and swim against strong currents.

 - wear your leash so you don’t lose your board

 - check your equipment for damage before use